 Do you want to be a great leader?
 Do your people choose to follow you or do they feel forced to follow you?
 Look around, just because you are out in front of your team does not mean you are leading.
 If no one is following you, you are not leading, you are just taking a walk.

 Effective leaders do not seek to control others so that they can feel powerful.
-Great leaders power comes from influence.
+Great leaders’ power comes from influence.
 They practice using a request instead of a demand.
-They know their emotional triggers and have habits that reduce the chance of them becoming triggered.
+And they know their emotional triggers and have habits that reduce the chance of them becoming triggered.
 They work at being emotionally intelligent instead of trying to show everyone how intelligent they are.

 Executives who have built their career on using the hammer, often see every situation as a nail.
 In Good to Great, Jim Collins showed that the “personal humility and indomitable will” of the CEO created incredible results.
 If you want to be a great leader, learn from the bad examples around you and find a great leader you can emulate.